akshay-webdev/akshay-webdev/README.md

-- 👋 Hi, I’m @akshay-webdev
+- 👋 Hi, I’m Akshay
-- 👀 I’m interested in HTML, CSS, Javascript, Bootstrap,React Js
+- 👀 I’m interested in HTML, CSS, Javascript, Bootstrap,Angular
-- 🌱 I’m currently learning React Js.
+- 🌱 I’m currently learning Angular.

 <!---
 akshay-webdev/akshay-webdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.